Amazon ECS container instance IAM role - Amazon Elastic Container Service

 Storing configuration information in a private bucket in Amazon S3 and granting read-only access to your container instance IAM role is a secure and convenient way to allow container instance configuration at launch time.
 You can store a copy of your ecs.config file in a private bucket, use Amazon EC2 user data to install the AWS CLI and then copy your configuration information to /etc/ecs/ecs.config when the instance launches.

-For more information about creating an ecs.config file, storing it in Amazon S3, and launching instances with this configuration, see Storing container instance configuration in Amazon S3.
+For more information about creating an ecs.config file, storing it in Amazon S3, and launching instances with this configuration, see Storing Amazon ECS container instance configuration in Amazon S3.

 You can use the following AWS CLI command to allow Amazon S3 read-only access for your container instance role.
 Replace ecsInstanceRole with the name of the role that you created.

 You can also use the IAM console to add Amazon S3 read-only access (AmazonS3ReadOnlyAccess) to your role.
-For more information, see Modifying a role permissions policy (console) in the AWS Identity and Access Management User Guide.
+For more information, see Updating permissions for a role in the AWS Identity and Access Management User Guide.

-Before your container instances can send log data to CloudWatch Logs, you must create an IAM policy to allow your container instances to use the CloudWatch Logs APIs, and then you must attach that policy to ecsInstanceRole.
+Before your container instances can send log data to CloudWatch Logs, you must create an IAM policy to allow the Amazon ECS agent to write the customer's application logs to CloudWatch (normally handled through the awslogs driver).
+After you create the policy, attach that policy to ecsInstanceRole.

 AWS Management Console